goby-lang/goby/igb/manual_test.md

     » x + y
     ```

-    * expect: obtains the same result as 1., with all prompts are truncated:
+    * expect: obtains the same result as 1., with all prompts truncated:
     ```ruby
     » x = 0
     #»